 Learning & Teaching Modes

-Students in this course are expected to attend all lectures throughout the semester plus one tutorial class each week.
+Students in this course are expected to attend all lectures throughout the semester plus one seminar class each week.

 The University's policy on Assessment for Coursework Programs is based on the following four principles: